wp-plugins/st-daily-tip/readme.txt

 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date

 == Changelog ==
+= 1.2 =
+* Date Bug Fixed according to suggestion from xenoalien

 = 1.1 =
 * Minor Bug Fixing

 = 1.0 =
 * Use of DataTables to display Tips
 * Provision to Search Tips